JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 #### Run on a real iOS device {initial-collapse-state="collapsed"}

 You can run your multiplatform application on a real iOS device.
-Before you start, you'll need to set the TEAM ID associated with your [Apple ID](https://support.apple.com/en-us/HT204316).
+Before you start, you'll need to set the Team ID associated with your [Apple ID](https://support.apple.com/en-us/HT204316).

 ##### Set your Team ID